-How to freeze cauliflower- a step by step tutorial with photos showing you exactly how to prepare and freeze your cauliflower.
+A step by step tutorial with photos showing you exactly how to freeze cauliflower.
 Stocking up the freezer means you always have cauliflower on hand for healthy recipes!

 Cauliflower is such a versatile vegetable because it really takes on the flavors of whatever it is you’re pairing it with.
 It is a low carb meal prepper’s dream as it can substitute for rice, pizza crust etc.